Read the latest issue.

 Glyph.
 Magazine is free to download.

-Submissions are now open for Issue II: Foreign!
+Submissions are now closed for Issue II: Foreign!

 We are looking forward to reading your work